vittominacori/erc1363-payable-token/README.md

 ERC-1363 allows to implement an ERC-20 smart token.

-It means that we can add a callback after transferring or approving tokens to be executed.
+It means that we can add a callback to be executed after transferring or approving tokens.

-This is an implementation of the [EIP-1363](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for EIP-20 tokens that supports executing recipient contract code after `transfer` or `transferFrom`, or spender contract code after `approve` in a single transaction.
+This is an implementation of the [EIP-1363](https://eips.ethereum.org/EIPS/eip-1363) that defines an interface for ERC-20 tokens that supports executing code on a recipient contract after `transfer` or `transferFrom`, or code on a spender contract after `approve`, in a single transaction.

 ## Abstract
-There is no way to execute any code on a receiver or spender contract after an EIP-20 `transfer`, `transferFrom` or `approve` so, to make an action, it is required to send another transaction.
+There is no way to execute any code on a receiver or spender contract after an ERC-20 `transfer`, `transferFrom` or `approve` so, to make an action, it is required to send another transaction.

-This introduces complexity on UI development and friction on adoption because users must wait for the first transaction to be executed and then send the second one.
+This introduces complexity on UI development and friction on adoption because users must wait for the first transaction to be executed, and then send the second one.
 They must also pay GAS twice.

-This proposal aims to make tokens capable of performing actions more easily and working without the use of any other listener.
+This proposal aims to make tokens capable of performing actions more easily and working with contracts without the use of any other external listener.
 It allows to make a callback on a receiver or spender contract, after a transfer or an approval, in a single transaction.

 There are many proposed uses of Ethereum smart contracts that can accept EIP-20 callbacks.